Batman: The Killing Joke (film): Production

-In 2011, during San Diego Comic-Con, actor Mark Hamill, who wanted to quit playing the Joker at that time, stated that he would be willing to voice the Joker for an adaptation of The Killing Joke, encouraging fans to campaign for said adaptation, most notably in a tweet on October 24, 2011.
-Since then, a Facebook page titled "Petition to get Mark Hamill to play the Joker in animated Killing Joke" was set up by his fans.
+In 2011, during San Diego Comic-Con, actor Mark Hamill, who wanted to quit playing the Joker at that time, stated that he would be willing to voice him for an adaptation of The Killing Joke.
+He encouraged fans to campaign for said adaptation, most notably in a tweet on October 24, 2011.
+Following his tweet, a Facebook page titled "Petition to get Mark Hamill to play the Joker in animated Killing Joke" was set up by his fans.
 In 2013, Bruce Timm also expressed a desire to create the project, saying it was only a possibility.
 On July 10, 2015, during the Justice League: Gods and Monsters panel at San Diego Comic-Con, Timm announced that an animated film based on the novel was in development and slated to be released in 2016.
 Sam Liu would direct and Timm would executive produce the film.
-The film features a 15-minute prologue that sets up the story.
 On July 17, Hamill tweeted that he had his "fingers crossed" in hopes that he would be contacted to reprise his role as the Joker.
-On July 27, Collider reported that Hamill would voice the Joker in the film and ComicBook.com spoke with Kevin Conroy who stated he would reprise his voice role as Bruce Wayne / Batman "in a heartbeat".
-On March 14, 2016, it was officially announced that Conroy, Hamill and Tara Strong would reprise their roles as Batman, Joker and Barbara Gordon, and Ray Wise would voice Commissioner Gordon.
+On July 27, Collider reported that Hamill would voice the Joker in the film and ComicBook.com spoke with Kevin Conroy, who stated he would reprise his voice role as Bruce Wayne / Batman "in a heartbeat".
+On March 14, 2016, it was officially announced that Conroy, Hamill, and Tara Strong would reprise their roles as Batman, Joker, and Barbara Gordon, and Ray Wise would voice Commissioner Gordon.
 The rest of the voice cast was revealed on Apple's iTunes digital release of the film.